“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 Source: Co-creating Development, by Venkat Ramaswamy, Ph.D., Hallman Fellow of Electronic Business and Professor of Marketing at the Stephen M. Ross School of Business at the University of Michigan | Download pdf

-Rich Co-creation is a set of principles and practices employed in now-to-new projects where diverse beneficiaries work together on an equal footing, from start to finish, in order to bring forth a mutually beneficial result.
+Rich Co-creation is a set of principles and practices employed in projects where diverse beneficiaries work together on an equal footing, from start to finish, in order to bring forth a mutually beneficial result.

 Rich Co-creation incorporates principles, concepts and methods drawn from many fields, including innovation, creative problem solving, design, organisation development, change management, group dynamics, teamwork, decision making, project management, and event management.